Health Professions Student Loan Program (HPSL) and Loans for Disadvantaged Students (LDS)

 Disbursements of Funds

-Funds will credit first to your Mercer bill and any excess funds will be mailed to your permanent address.
+Funds will credit first to your Mercer bill and any excess funds will be processed based on your selected refund method.

 Students who graduate, withdraw, or drop below half-time enrollment are required to complete an exit interview to understand their rights and responsibilities and repayment terms.